denisparra-repo/cucumber-todo-react/Readme.md

 npm start
 ```

+## Pre-Condition
+You need to download the gecko driver for chrome according your chrome version you can dowload [here](https://chromedriver.chromium.org/downloads)

 ## Usage

 You need to have up the [todoApp](https://github.com/denisparra-repo/react-to-do) and add the URL int he ```SYSTEM_IP``` as environment variable before running it.